kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 `ListenerSets` have a top-level `Accepted` and `Programmed` conditions.

-The `Accepted` condition MUST be set on every `ListenerSet`, and indicates that the `ListenerSet` is semantically valid and accepted by its `parentRefs`.
+The `Accepted` condition MUST be set on every `ListenerSet`, and indicates that the `ListenerSet` is semantically valid and accepted by its `parentRef`.

 Valid reasons for `Accepted` being `False` are: